HTTP-RPC/Kilo/README.md

 * [Additional Information](#additional-information)

 # Objective-C/Swift Client
-The HTTP-RPC Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
+The Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
 It is distributed as a universal framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

 The iOS and tvOS frameworks can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 They are also available via [CocoaPods](https://cocoapods.org/pods/HTTPRPC). iOS 8 or later or tvOS 10 or later is required.

 ## WSWebServiceProxy Class
-The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
+The `WSWebServiceProxy` class serves as a client-side invocation proxy for REST services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests.

 Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Service operations are initiated by calling the `invoke:path:arguments:resultHandler:` method, which takes the following arguments: